 Active Employee means the performance of all of the Employee's regular duties for the Policyholder on a regularly scheduled workday at the location where such duties are normally performed.
-An Employee will be considered to be Actively-At-Work on a non-scheduled workday (which would include a scheduled vacation day) only if the Employee was Actively-At-Work on the last regularly scheduled workday.
+An Employee will be considered to be Actively-At-Work on a non-scheduled work day (which would include a scheduled vacation day) only if the Employee was Actively-At-Work on the last regularly scheduled work day, unless Employee was absent due to a health-related factor and treated, for purposes of health coverage, as actively at work..